 If you enjoy a more upscale experience, Seattle has several options that serve brunch every weekend.
-Star chef Maria Hines’s restaurant Tilth is a perfect example of an establishment with amazing, organic cuisine, and yet a warm and cozy atmosphere set in a house.
-Or try out Lola, a restaurant by another popular Seattle chef—Tom Douglas.
-Serving up Greek dishes alongside traditional breakfast favorites, Lola offers a unique twist on Mother’s Day brunch.
+Star chef Maria Hines’ restaurant Tilth is a perfect example of an establishment with amazing, organic cuisine, and yet a warm and cozy atmosphere set in a house.
+Or try out Lola, a restaurant by popular Seattle chef Tom Douglas.
+Serving up Greek dishes alongside traditional breakfast favorites, Lola offers a uniquely delicious twist on Mother’s Day brunch.

 Take a Cruise

 Seattle cruise companies come out in force for Mother's Day, most offering special Mother's Day cruises with a brunch or lunch buffet, live music and other happenings on board.
-Argosy usually offers two Mother's Day options--a brunch cruise as well as one of their signature Blake Island trips.
+Argosy's signature Blake Island cruise is all about mom on May 12 at 10 a.m.
 Blake Island cruises do not have a buffet on the ship, but instead cruisers are treated to a baked salmon buffet and gifts for all mothers once they reach the island.
 After the meal, visitors watch the regular Tillicum Village show about native cultures.

-Of course, there is always Hallmark or the grocery store florist, but both Seattle and Tacoma have so many boutique gift and flower shops—why not go local?
+Of course, there is always Hallmark or the grocery store florist, but Seattle has so many boutique gift and flower shops — why not go local?
 Going local means more unique and not necessarily more expensive.
 There are literally hundreds of small gift and/or flower shops in the Puget Sound area, but below are a few suggestions.